ActivitySim/activitysim/HOW_TO_RELEASE.md

     ```

 00. Test the full-scale regional examples.
 These examples are big, too
-    large to run on GitHub Actions, and will take a lot of time (many hours) to
+    large to run on Travis, and will take a lot of time (many hours) to
     download and run.
     ```sh
     mkdir tmp-asim